 At first glance, I saw a well made industrial style console table.
 But then I learned it was a piece of Wisconsin history too.

-Because Thomas Edison needed a furniture company to make the the cases for his early phonographs, so he invested in the Wisconsin Chair Company.
-They dedicated their New London Wisconsin factory to manufacturing cases for his music machines.
+Because Thomas Edison needed a furniture company to make the wooden cases for his early phonographs, he invested in the Wisconsin Chair Company.
+They dedicated their New London Wisconsin factory to manufacturing cases for his newfangled music machines.

 Here’s one of his early phonographs. (courtesy of the New London Public Museum)